 Start up QuickTime Player

-The QuickTime Player program is included with every MacOS installation (at least in 10.5 and later) and is a program commonly used to play video and audio, but it can also be used for screen recording.
+The QuickTime Player program is included with every MacOS installation (at least in 10.5 and later).
+It is a program commonly used to play video and audio, but it can also be used for screen recording.
 QuickTime Player can be downloaded and used on non-Mac operating systems , but this guide is written based on MacOS as it is pre-installed there.

 To start QuickTime Player:

 - Select New Screen Recording under the File menu

 A small control panel called “Screen Recording” opens in the upper left corner of the screen.
 The control panel has only one button at start-up: the record button.
 Selecting the microphone, choosing the folder to which the recordings are saved and other finer adjustments can be made in the menu that opens in the lower right corner of the control panel (small clickable triangle, see image below).

 When you click the record button, which is a gray circle with a red dot in it, a dialog box opens asking you to confirm that you want to start recording.
 The dialog also describes how to end the recording once it has started.